Flag of Montenegro: Historical

 Flags as the state symbols were introduced only in the time of Petar II Petrović-Njegoš.
 Before him, the principal Montenegrin flag had been the alaj-barjak (regimental colors) with a single symbol on it – the cross (krst).
 The first written description of a Montenegrin flag dates from the time of Šćepan Mali: it was white, with a red frame and a golden cross on top of the spear.
 The next comes from 1838: pale-yellow with the small red cross, and in 1876 the flag was described as red with a white cross.
 At the time of Prince Danilo, the cross on the alaj-barjak was replaced by the two-headed eagle with the initials DI (Danilo I) on its breast, with the lion passant underneath.
 Prince/King Nikola used many different flags in his time.
 The first of the variants was the same as Danilo's, differing only in the initials – NI (Nikola I).
 Around 1910, two new variants appeared: one tricolor (red, blue and white) with the two-headed eagle bearing the initials NI on its breast and the lion passant on the sinister, the other with the two-headed eagle above the initials NI.

+Since Montenegro was subject to the Venetian Republic for various reasons from the 16th to the 18th centuries, whose flags featured a heraldic lion, this symbol began to be used in Montenegro after the introduction of the Venetian governorship, as the emblem of the supreme Venetian authority.
+In addition to this symbol of foreign power, traditional representations of the double-headed eagle also appeared on the flags.
+The use of this heraldic symbol had a long prehistory, dating back to medieval times, when the Zeta region was part of the Nemanjić and Crnojević states.
+In later times, the depictions of double-headed eagles on the flags of Montenegro were modeled after the flags of the Russian Empire, and the Russian white-blue-red tricolor became the model for the design of the national Serbian flag in the early 19th century, which was made official in the reverse order of colors (red-blue-white).